trinodb/trino/docs/src/main/sphinx/installation/deployment.md

 (requirements-java)=
 ### Java runtime environment

-Trino requires a 64-bit version of Java 22, with a minimum required version of 22.0.0.
-Earlier  versions such as Java 8, Java 11, Java 17 or Java 21 do not work.
+Trino requires a 64-bit version of Java 22, with a minimum required version of 22.0.1 and a recommendation to use the latest patch version.
+Earlier major versions such as Java 8, Java 11, Java 17 or Java 21 do not work.
 Newer versions such as Java 23 are not supported -- they may work, but are not tested.

 We recommend using the Eclipse Temurin OpenJDK distribution from [Adoptium](https://adoptium.net/) as the JDK for Trino, as Trino is tested